+Fig 1- The map of Karingali wetland with five sites

 METHODOLOGY

 Five different varieties of edible fish have been measured and weighed for the analysis.
 Using a measuring scale, the total length (in cm) of each fish was calculated from the tip of the snout to the extended tip of the caudal fin.
 Using a weighing balance, bodyweight was calculated to the closest gramme.